vanessly/league-of-legends-analysis/README.md

 #### Central Question

-> **How accurately can we predict a player’s in‑game role (Top, Jungle, Mid, Bot, or Support) using only their post‑game performance statistics?**
+> **How accurately can we predict a player’s in‑game role (Top, Jungle, Mid, Bottom, or Support) using only their post‑game performance statistics?**

 #### Why It Matters